 ipsdisp.init(); //Initialise ST7789

-ipsdisp.setRotation(2); //Value 1 means landescape mode; Value 2 means potrait mode
+ipsdisp.setRotation(2); //Value 1 means landscape mode; Value 2 means portrait mode

 ipsdisp.setSwapBytes(true); //Swap the byte order for pushImage() - corrects endianness